AMReX-Fusion/Furnace/Docs/source/timestepping.rst

 Subcycling with AMR means that coarser grids can take a larger timestep than finer grids.
-Castro supports a number of different modes for subcycling in time, set via ``amr.subcycling_mode``.
+Furnace supports a number of different modes for subcycling in time, set via ``amr.subcycling_mode``.

   * ``amr.subcycling_mode`` = ``Auto`` (default): the code will run with